 - Preheat oven to 350 degrees F.

-- In a large bowl, whisk together yogurt, applesauce, eggs, vanilla and brown sugar until smooth.
+- In a large bowl, whisk together yogurt, applesauce, eggs, milk, vanilla and brown sugar until smooth.

 - Add baking powder, baking soda, cinnamon and salt and whisk until combined.